 Almost all the other executives at that La Jolla workshop were the same relative motive profile as me.
 Other leaders with whom I’ve interacted with in the years since are also the same ‘power V’ as well.
 These are probably sweeping generalizations, but my subsequent experience has proven them pretty accurate and worth noting:

-1) Factor in low need for affiliation when you’re pitching your boss, executives or client leadership on internet or web innovations that you think are a no-brainer to move forward on.
+1) Factor in a typical executive’s low need for affiliation when you’re pitching your boss, executives or client leadership on internet or web innovations that you think are a no-brainer to move forward on.
 Chances are they’ll be less-than-interested in what you’re proposing if it’s all about social media connections vs. promoting efficiencies (i.e., achieving better results) or for ways in which people can be persuaded en masse.

 2) If you’re a ‘power V’ yourself and are the decision-maker, understand your own motives, needs and perspectives as you listen to the pitches, and factor that in when you listen to the vision being proposed.